HomeNotaryGuidesHow To Cancel Notary Agreement

 Summary

-Many individuals are often confused about whether a notarized document can be revoked once it is signed and stamped.
+Many individuals are often confused about whether a notarised document can be revoked once it is signed and stamped.
 However, it is not as simple as verbally agreeing to stop following the rules.
-[1]
+A signed and stamped notarised agreement cancellation can be cancelled through: [1]

 • Mutual Consent: The easiest way to cancel is if both parties agree that the contract is no longer needed.